Consumer morale slips for third month in December - GfK

 Consumers were a bit gloomier about the outlook for the economy in the year ahead, down 3 points from November at -4.
 But that compared with a much more pessimistic -31 in December 2012, GfK said.

-The Bank of England has said the recovery so far has been driven by consumers but must broaden out to include business investment if it is to last.
+The Bank has said the recovery so far has been driven by consumers but must broaden out to include business investment if it is to last.

 A separate report published on Friday by British bank Lloyds found that pessimism about the economy fell to 76 percent in November from 79 percent in October.
 Negative sentiment towards personal finance rose 1 percent to 47 percent.